fkarg/fkarg.github.io/_posts/2021-09-09-project-hail-mary.md

   close to the other taumobia-80-infected ship.
 I would have expected at least these tanks (and later his full ship) to be contaminated again.

-If I'm wrong on any of these, feel free to write a comment or mail, and I'll be happy to correct it (and mention your name, if you want me to!).
+I'd gladly be proven wrong on any of these, feel free to write me a comment or mail!

 ### Neglecting Their Main Job
 Something I found at the very least weird was how they were barely starting to communicate around halfway through the book.
 And they were bound to continue like this for a while longer, by the pace they were going.
 I was wondering:
 "what's stopping you from attempting to do some proper research, you established rudimentary communication after all".
-But, well, they didn't - and it turned out not to be necessary, but still.
+But, well, they didn't -- and it turned out not to be necessary, but still.

 Yeah I know.
-"Don't berate someone when he's successful".
-It's still a bad policy.
-I would have had a real urgency to get this solved first, even if I just made a new friend - he's in a similar situation as well.
+"Don't berate someone when he's successful" -- it's still a bad policy.
+I would have had a real urgency to get this solved first, even if I just made a new friend -- he's in a similar situation as well.

-### Physics Experiments
+### Overly Precise Physics Experiments
 It really irritated me that he did ten gravity experiments first before confirming that yes, he is indeed subjected to about 1.5 gravities.
-I would have measured it once for a rough measure and thrice for maybe slightly more precise results - but he was only looking for a ballpark figure anyways!
+I would have measured it once for a rough measure and thrice for maybe slightly more precise results -- and he was only looking for a ballpark figure anyways!

 ### Surprisingly Human
 All things considered, Eridians appeared to be strangely human.
 Even when going by just Rocky, his psychology and behaviour seemed strangely human.
 I was expecting a culture-clash somewhat akin to what happened in [Three Worlds Collide][three-worlds] (which you should give a read).
+In the real world, even humans seem more alien than Rocky sometimes.

 ## Conclusion